Doumi-Athmane/tasks-managment/README.md

-How to luanch the projetc :
+How to luanch the project :

 1. Backend :
  - create a file .env in the backend folder (backend/.env)